• Products

 The balance sheet provides an overview of the company's finances constantly.
 This report provides an overview of the company's situation at any given time.
 Hence, it is essential to undertake a detailed examination of funds movements to improve corporate finance planning.

-3. Help to allocate the resources in a proper manner
+3. Help to optimally allocate resources

 To make more efficient and effective use of resources, the financial flow declaration helps provide information on resource allocation.
 It also includes information on the source of financing from abroad and internal sources.